 Human factors like distraction are one of the most commonly cited contributing factors.
-If you’d like a quick and easy resource to share your employees or colleagues on this important topic, check out this ready to distribute newsletter.
+If you’d like a quick and easy resource to share with your employees or colleagues on this important topic, check out this ready-to-distribute newsletter.
 It’s free!

-While an accident in of itself may but unfortunate or even tragic, safety managers and teams can analyze the contributing factors to implement controls that mitigate the risk in the future.
-These controls should be documented and monitored, which provides safety data for our SMS.
+While an accident in and of itself may be unfortunate or even tragic, safety managers and teams can analyze the contributing factors to implement risk controls that mitigate the risk in the future.
+These risk controls should be documented and monitored, which provides safety data for our SMS.

 The data collected in the wake of a mistake can be used in many ways.
-In the old model of reactive safety, blame might be assigned and then the data forgotten.
-With a functioning SMS, we’ll put that data to work to implement proactive and predictive safety.
+In the old model of reactive safety, the blame might be assigned and then the data forgotten.
+With a functioning SMS, we’ll put that data to work to drive proactive and predictive risk management processes.

 In my thought experiment earlier, I proposed that after the second incident, the club instituted a protocol for making sure both latches were secured.
 Simply blaming the distracted pilot would have been a reactive answer.
 Adding a protocol is a proactive measure.

 Beyond using the data for proactive measures like a safety protocol, the data from the accident can also be put to use with predictive methods.
-By adding the data about this accident to an SMS database, it adds to the accuracy of predictive models that can further improve safety.
+By adding the data about this accident to an SMS database, it adds to the accuracy of predictive models that can further improve safety by analyzing historical records.

-That’s a lot of value from the data by itself, but it can still be put to use in another area of our SMS.
-By building a lessons learned library, accident data can also be used as a training resource.
+That’s a lot of value from the incident data by itself, but the collected data can still be put to use in another area of the SMS.
+By building lessons learned library, accident data can also be used as a training resource.

 Build a Lessons Learned Library

-The lessons learned library is different from the database we use for predictive analysis.
-Instead, it focuses on the takeaways of safety managers and teams.
-Think of it like a collection of after action reports.
+The lessons learned library is different from the data analytics we use for predictive risk analysis.
+Instead, the Lessons Learned Library focuses on the takeaways of safety managers and investigation teams.
+Think of it like a collection of after action-reports.

-By reporting the lessons they learned in investigating an accident and then implementing controls, the safety team adds value to their safety community.
+By reporting the lessons they learned in investigating an accident and then implementing relevant risk controls, the safety team adds value to their safety community.
 These lessons can then be passed on to new safety leaders as well as other employees either by email or by providing a searchable database of "Lessons Learned" in the organization's SMS database.